Hala1mo/Hotel_Management_System/README.md

 - By Using the following command the Docker image will be built:
 - docker build -t halamo1/hotel_management_system:latest .
 ## Pushing the Docker Image to DockerHub Using the following command :
--  docker push your-dockerhub-username/hotel_management_system:latest
+-  docker push hala1mo/hotel_management_system:latest
-## Running the Application with Docker Compose command.
+## Running the Application with Docker Compose
+- Pull the Docker image from DockerHub.
+- docker pull halamo1/hotel_management_system:latest
+- Create a docker-compose.yml file
+- Navigate to the directory containing the docker-compose.yml file.
+- Run Docker Compose using docker-compose up command.

 ## DockerHub Repository
 You can find the Docker image for this project on DockerHub hub
 ## Lessons Learned